xu-qingxin/xu-qingxin.github.io/_projects/1_project.markdown

     What are the similarities or differences in their attitudes and their framing of the attitudes?
 What can we know about the disputants' textually constructed identity vis-à-vis their preferences in the attitudes and their framing of the attitudes?
 </div>

-For more details about this project, see my recent or incoming [publications](/research/).
+For more details about this project, check my recent or upcoming [research outputs](/research/).